-In the past, you could be relatively successful simply by being a good salesperson.
+In the past, you could be relatively successful by simply being a good salesperson.
 Today, you need to be a top-notch salesperson, world-class marketer, and provide elite customer service.
-I don't know about you, but I'm a decent salesperson, an average marketer, and my customer service isn't anything to brag about ... yet I managed to sell thousands of individual insurance policies last year.
-How?
-I standardized, systematized, and automated as much as possible.
-But I couldn't automate until I understood the new sales funnel created by the reality of Customer 2.0.
+I don't know about you, but

+I'm a decent salesperson, an average marketer, and my customer service isn't anything to brag about ... yet I managed to sell thousands of individual insurance policies last year.